 - MA Creative Writing and Critical Life

-You can find out more about our Masters degrees here.
+Find out more about our Masters degrees.

 The research activity of our School is organised into a number of groups that bring together students and staff with related research areas for knowledge sharing and collaboration.
 We also participate in the New Humanities Research Groups, which exist to identify and facilitate opportunities for cross-disciplinary collaboration between the Schools within the Faculty of Arts, Humanities and Cultures, and between the Faculties of the University.
 The teaching staff within each group bring their particular expertise to taught modules at both undergraduate and postgraduate level, and are exceptionally well equipped to supervise Masters theses in their specialist area.

-You can find out more about our research groups here.
+Find out more about our research groups.